racheljoi/AiWorkshop/TestingPrompts.md

 Exercise: Prompt Me, Baby, One More Time
 ---

+Prompt:
-Prompt: I have a simple login screen that just takes username and password.
+>I have a simple login screen that just takes username and password.
 How do I test this?

+Next prompt:
-Next prompt: Focus on the ___ (some heuristic) aspect of testing.
+>Focus on the ___ (some heuristic) aspect of testing.
 How should I think about this and test for it?
-- choose something from [this heuristics book](http://dojo-static.ministryoftesting.com/downloads/60PowerfulHeuristicseBook.pdf) (listed out below)
+>- choose something from [this heuristics book](http://dojo-static.ministryoftesting.com/downloads/60PowerfulHeuristicseBook.pdf) (listed out below)
-- continue to refine and play in this space
+>- continue to refine and play in this space
-- see if you can get test ideas in a nicer format
+>- see if you can get test ideas in a nicer format
-- give it some examples - does that change anything?
+>- give it some examples - does that change anything?
-- ask it to check its work before giving you answers
+>- ask it to check its work before giving you answers
-- ask it to show steps for some tests that you're interested in - are they relevant?
+>- ask it to show steps for some tests that you're interested in - are they relevant?

+Exercise:
+---

+Prompt:

+> Analyze and explain the flowchart's important properties.
+What areas of weakness are there?
+What areas of risk are there?

 Exercise: Dora the Explorer
 ---

 Prompt:
-You are an expert exploratory tester.
+>You are an expert exploratory tester.
 Create three test charters for a version control system that focus on the risks around saving drafts.
 The format should follow: Explore <Target> using <Resource> to discover <Information>

 For example:
-* Explore user permissions using different users to discover permission issues
+>Explore user permissions using different users to discover permission issues

-* Explore browser animations using different devices to discover how animations render
+>Explore browser animations using different devices to discover how animations render

 ---
 What if you ask it to focus on a different risk?
 What if you asked it to use a heuristic?